Statistics-For-Surfer/Briscola-Game/README.md

 *  `results`: Folder that contains files for results presentation
 *  `train`: Folder that contains the python files used for train the agent
 *  `App.py`: Python file usefull for running in local the application
-*  `statlearn_1st.pdf`: The first impression of our projec before starting.
+*  `statlearn_1st.pdf`: The first impression of our project before starting.

   We are very proud of our project.
 If you use our files we are glad if you mentione us.